 It takes 17 trees to make one ton of paper towels, but in America, we use 13 billion pounds of paper towels yearly, with a steady increase.

-Each year, while participating at our local Earthfest (a zero waste event) we would see the Ecotopia booth with beautiful reusable unpaper towels and more.
+Each year, while participating at our local Earthfest (a zero-waste event) we would see the Ecotopia booth with beautiful reusable unpaper towels and more.
 I would think to myself “this is the year we’ll make the switch,” but then we would fail to implement the idea.

 You guys, this year, I finally purchased the UnPaper towels from Ecotopia.
-The experience was terrific, so I wanted to share with the TOM Tribe the details about how we are going green in a good way!
+The experience was terrific, so I wanted to share with the TOM Tribe the details about how we are going green in a good way! update: Ecotopia is taking a break, but I recently got some unpaper towels from another seller on Etsy.

 In the past, I had used bar mop towels for dirty kitchen work, and I’ll still use those for my iron skillets and really dirty jobs.
 What I wanted was to be able to replace my paper towels that we use for every day clean up jobs.